google/skia-buildbot/skolo/ansible/switchboard/roles/copy_service_account_key/README.md

 The `copy_service_account_key__name` is the name of the berglas secret that contains the service account key to use.

-The `copy_service_account_key.name` is the name of the berglas secret that contains the service account key to use.

 ## Security

 The `secrets.yml` is only put in a temp file long enough to be copied to the